 To make inferences in the dynamic ARROBART model, closed-form filtering, predictive, and smoothing distributions for the latent time-varying scores are derived.
 These results are applied in a Gibbs sampler with data augmentation for posterior inference.

-The proposed methods are shown to outperform existing competitors in simulation studies, and the advantages of the dynamic model are demonstrated by forecasts of weekly pollster rankings of NCAA football teams.
+The proposed methods are shown to outperform existing competitors in simulation studies, static data applications to electoral data, stated preferences for sushi and movies, and dynamic data applications to economic complexity rankings of countries and weekly pollster rankings of NCAA football teams.

 {\it Keywords:} Autoregressive Process; BART; Filtering and Smoothing; Rank-Order Data; Thurstone model

 \spacingset{1.8}